enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 #post.note[
   After writing the post on #link("2025-05-18_lazy-strict-eval.html")[lazy normalization], I thought I understood enough to implement a lazy normalizer.
 This proved to be false.
-Using memory efficiently to represent k-SIC interaction nets is not that simple.
-This blog post is a detailed explanation on a possibly efficient memory layout for polarized k-SIC normalization.
 ]

 #let (era, con, dup, ref) = inets.with-kinds(